-Many traditional holidays recipes include meat, but you can start new traditions with these vegetarian holiday recipes.
+Many traditional holiday recipes include meat, but you can start new traditions with these veg*n holiday recipes.

 Whatever is served at a traditional Christmas dinner, meat probably holds pride of place, and what good is that to us veggies?
 Here are some ideas to mix and match for a vegetarian Christmas menu.

 Easter is a time for spring foods and of course eggs, at least for ovo-lacto vegetarians.

 The Jewish celebration of Hanukkah has its own traditional recipes, some of which are vegetarian.
 Fried foods feature heavily, in remembrance of the oil that lasted for eight days.

 Kwanzaa is a week-long celebration of family and culture.
 Lasting from 26 December to 1 January, Kwanzaa features traditional African and African-American foods, some of which are vegetarian or have vegetarian equivalents.

 New Year’s Eve is all about the party, while New Year’s Day is spent dealing with cleaning up after the party.
 Here are some recipes to help you celebrate as well as recover from the celebration.

 American Thanksgiving dinner, with its traditional turkey as the main course, can be difficult for vegetarians.
 Here are some ideas to mix and match for your vegetarian Thanksgiving menu, from appetizers to dessert.

 You probably know that oysters are an aphrodisiac, but as a vegetarian, that doesn’t do you much good.
 Here are some vegetarian aphrodisiacs to consider for Valentine’s day or some other occasion for a romantic meal.